release

 Configuration tweaks and hardware changes for baserow.io

-In addition to the performance optimizations described above, we’ve also tweaked the configuration of baserow.io, and replaced the hardware of our servers.
-This has resulted in the overall average response being 50% faster for all requests.
-With the other improvements, this can result in baserow.io being up to 3x faster.
+In addition to the aforementioned performance optimizations, we’ve fine-tuned the configuration of baserow.io and upgraded our server hardware.
+As a result, the average response time for all requests is now 50% faster.
+When combined with the other improvements, this can make baserow.io up to 3x faster.

-Keep an eye out for another blog post coming soon.
-It will go into more technical detail on the performance optimizations and how we benchmark Baserow.
+Stay tuned for an upcoming blog post that will provide more technical details about the performance optimizations and how we benchmark Baserow.

 Increased storage in the Advanced plan

-Today we are excited to introduce a big update to our pricing plan.
-Because of the recent performance improvements, we decided to increase the limitations in the Advanced plan from 100,000 to 250,000 rows to show our commitment to making Baserow scalable and performant.
+We’re excited to announce a major update to our pricing plan.
+With the recent performance improvements, we’ve decided to increase the limitations in the Advanced plan from 100,000 to 250,000 rows.
+This demonstrates our commitment to making Baserow scalable and high-performing.

 Calendar view upgrade

-In Baserow 1.16, we released a Calendar view that allows you to visualize how rows connect to certain dates.
-The initial version only had some basic features such as creating, duplicating, or deleting a calendar.
-In this release, we added new functionality, and now you can:
+In Baserow 1.16, we introduced a Calendar view that allows you to visualize how rows are connected to specific dates.
+The initial version had basic features like creating, duplicating, or deleting a calendar.
+In this release, we’ve added new functionality, so now you can:

 • Click on any date card to open it in a row edit modal: click “Show hidden fields” to see all the fields and edit them directly from a calendar.